flybywiresim/docs/docs/start/perf-tips.md

 !!! warning "Disclaimer"

-    Your results may may vary depending on your hardware and other outside factors.
+    Your results may vary depending on your hardware and other outside factors.

+    This means you may experience no performance increase so please make a note of existing settings in case you need to revert.

     This guide is for a simulator wide performance increase.

-    **This guide is for Nvidia Graphics cards only**
+    **Please note, this is for Nvidia Graphics cards only**

+Author Credit: *BenW on Discord*

 ---

 ## Windows Settings